Weslley-Stein/Weslley-Stein/README.md

 ### Hi, my name is Weslley and I'm a Front-End Developer and an enthusiast of Full Stack

-- 🔭 Currently working as a Freelancer at Upwork
+- 🔭 Currently wanting to be a Freelancer at Upwork
 - 🌱 Currently studying React and Sass
 - 👯 Looking for remote Entry Level jobs
 - ⚡ focused on the development of SPAs and PWAs